-Defense: Your best defender will be Denethor, throw on a Hauberk of Mail, a Gondorian Shield and give him the Arwen Undómiel bonus for a beefy 7 with 4 (since he gains sentinel with Arwen Undómiel he will have the 4 until the end of the round, meaning a partner deck can get him healed if he took 3 if you're quick.
+Defense: Your best early defender will be Denethor, throw on a Gondorian Shield and give him the Arwen Undómiel bonus for a beefy 6 with 3.
 Your other strong defender is the Redwater Sentry with a Hauberk of Mail.
 He'll be a respectable 4 with 4.
 Put a Raiment on him, and he has 5, 6.

 Questing: The best man for the job here is your North Realm Lookout.
 With an item on, ideally a Spare Hood and Cloak or Map of Rhovanion he's questing for 3 without exhausting.
 One great trick with him is the Spare Hood and Cloak, he can quest for 3, then ready up one of your combat characters in the combat phase.
 Then you can pass that Spare Hood and Cloak back to him after combat with a Long Lake Trader, setting you up to do it all again next turn!
 Faramir is a good sideboard option for tough demanding quests that you can play relatively easily with 2 heroes.